Rider Strong: Career

-Along with his brother, Shiloh Strong, he wrote and directed the short film, Irish Twins, which premiered at the 2008 Tribeca Film Festival.
+Along with his brother Shiloh, Strong wrote and directed the short film Irish Twins, which premiered at the 2008 Tribeca Film Festival.
 It went on to win both the Jury Award and Audience Award at the Woods Hole Film Festival, a Special Jury Prize in the Action/Cut Short Film Competition and Best First-Time Director at DC Shorts.
-Speaking to Pure Movies in 2010 he expressed that he wanted to expand his writing and directing career: "Acting is always there and I enjoy it but it's kind of got a little unfulfilling lately.
-You know, I'm in the low budget horror world. ...
+Speaking to Pure Movies in 2010, he expressed that he wanted to expand his writing and directing career: "Acting is always there and I enjoy it but it's kind of got a little unfulfilling lately.
+You know, I'm in the low-budget horror world. ...
 I have a whole lot of other stuff I want to do."

-In 2010, Strong starred in the science fiction-thriller film Darkening Sky alongside Ezra Buzzington, Charley Rossman, Sally Berman, Daniel Kirschner and LaShan Anderson under the direction of Victor Bornia.
+In 2010, Strong starred in the science fiction-thriller film Darkening Sky alongside Ezra Buzzington, Charley Rossman, Sally Berman, Daniel Kirschner, and LaShan Anderson under the direction of Victor Bornia.
 He also appeared in Your Lucky Day which premiered at the Seattle International Film Festival that same year.

 In late 2012, Strong declined an offer to reprise his role as Shawn Hunter in the spinoff, Girl Meets World.
 However, during production of the pilot in March 2013, Strong along with other cast members, who were also unconfirmed to return, appeared on the set sparking rumors of a cameo or return to the new series.
 Creator Michael Jacobs stated "I think there's more than a chance, I think there's a strong chance" when commenting on Strong and other original series cast members returning.
 Other current cast members commented on Strong's return indicating that his return might be a secret not ready to be revealed.
 In June 2013, a Boy Meets World reunion was held with Strong attending along with many of his former cast members.
 On March 19, 2014, it was confirmed that Strong would reprise his role as Shawn Hunter, the first being a holiday-themed episode along with former cast members Betsy Randle and William Russ.
-He has managed to leverage his reprisal of Shawn on the condition that he and his brother would get to direct a few episodes.
+He managed to leverage his reprisal of Shawn on the condition that he and his brother would get to direct a few episodes.

 In March 2012, Strong, Julia Pistell, and Tod Goldberg, started Literary Disco, a podcast about books and writing.
 In September 2019, Strong debuted Never Ever Land, his play inspired by the 1993 child sexual abuse accusations against Michael Jackson, in Los Angeles.

-He has hosted the Boy Meets World rewatch podcast Pod Meets World with Danielle Fishel and Will Friedle since 2022.
+Since 2022, Strong has hosted the Boy Meets World rewatch podcast Pod Meets World with Danielle Fishel and Will Friedle.